10 Law Internships for High School Students

 Now, let’s dive into our list of 10 (plus a bonus opportunity!) of the best law internship programs for high school students!

-The New York City High School Law Internship Program aims to connect interested high school students in the city with legal employers.
+The New York City High School Law Internship Program aims to connect high school students in the city with legal employers.
 The employers include law firms, corporations, non-profit organizations, and government agencies.
 The internship offers you practical training, panel discussions, and networking events to help you prepare for a career in law.

 Internship duties may include assisting paralegals, filing paperwork, maintaining records, and organizing documents.
+You will also receive exposure to the legal profession through development programs offered by your employer.

 Cost: Fully-funded, paid ($15 – $21 hourly)